meilisearch/specifications/text/0096-auto-batching.md

 - Tasks within the same batch share the same values for the `startedAt`, `finishedAt`, `duration` fields, and the same `error` object if an error occurs for a `task` during the batch processing.
 - If a batch contains many `tasks`, the `task` `details` `indexedDocuments` is identical in all `tasks` belonging to the same processed `batch`.

-### 3.2.
-Auto-batching mechanisms options

-### 3.2.1. `--disable-auto-batching`

-By default, the auto-batching feature is enabled.

-The auto-batching feature can be desactivated by passing the command flag `--disable-auto-batching` (or the environment variable `MEILI_DISABLE_AUTO_BATCHING`) to Meilisearch at launch.

 ## 4. Technical Aspects
 N/A